Available on Plus, Professional, and Enterprise plans.

 In this article, you'll learn how to increase a score based on the number of visits to your site and how to increase a score each time a contact views your web page.

-Increase a score based on number of visits to your site
+Increase a score based on the number of visits made to your site

-5. Click “(Select a condition...)” to display categories of conditions, then click "Site & Event Data" > "Total site visits."
+- The segment builder will load.
+Click "(Select a condition...)" to display categories of conditions, then click "Site & Event Data"> "Total site visits."